 Volunteers have served to support the development of co-operative education in Canada and the service our members provided to the CAFCE demonstrates their dedication and professional commitment to the advancement of co-operative education.

 The CAFCE Board of Directors recognizes and appreciates the active members whose support, effort, and initiative have fostered the development of co-operative education in Canada through the CAFCE Association.
 CAFCE also recognizes the support that each college and university gives to the members in order for them to pursue this service, and we also extend our appreciation to the institutions for this consideration.

-We recognized the contributions of the following volunteers who brought a unique blend of skills, ideas and personality to make one or more of the committees that made CAFCE a success during the 2010/11 Membership year:
+We recognize past and current contributions of the following volunteers who have brought a unique blend of skills, ideas and personality to one or more of the committees that have made CAFCE a success:

 Bishop's University: Charlene Marion

 British Columbia Institute of Technology (BCIT): Earl Anderson

 CACEIS (Canada) Limited: Shane Phillippe